When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 “That sounds like a good idea.
 We don’t know where Pete is.
 You especially need to be careful at school.
 He could walk on campus and look for you.
 No one would know, no one would stop him.”

 “Dad, we have guards on campus.
 You have to go through security to get inside any of the buildings.
-Teachers and administrators and all of the other staff will always report someone they see on campus who’s a stranger.”
+Teachers and administrators and all of the other staff will always report anyone they see on campus they don’t recognize and who isn’t wearing a visitor’s badge.”

 “It’s still important to be on the lookout for yourself.”